Helvetica: Free Alternatives & Similar Fonts

 Designer Rasmus Andersson’s Inter is a fantastic open source alternative to Helvetica.

 Inter is optimized for viewing on screens, making it – honestly – better than Helvetica for UI design.
-It naturally has more generous spacing than other neo-grotesques like Helvetica, meaning you can add negative letter-spacing at large sizes (which will incidentally make it feel even more like Helvetica).
+It naturally has more generous spacing than other neo-grotesques like Helvetica, meaning you can add negative letter-spacing at large sizes, which gives it a tighter, punchier feeling.

 Perhaps the biggest difference between Inter and Helvetica is that the ends of Helvetica’s letterforms (it’s terminals) are almost strictly horizontal or vertical.
 This gives it a very crisp, clean appearance – which isn’t quite as present in Inter.
 On the other hand?
-Helvetica’s less legible.
+Helvetica’s less legible at small sizes.

 What it’s got: 9 weights + italics; also available as a variable font